Skip to main content

 Corresponding Fellow of the Royal Society of Edinburgh

-Born and brought up in Edinburgh, though I've lived in New Zealand for over 30 years, I remain a proud Scot (and long-suffering supporter of Heart of Midlothian FC).
+Born and brought up in Edinburgh, though I've lived in New Zealand for 35 years, I remain a proud Scot (and long-suffering supporter of Heart of Midlothian FC).
 I am a pure mathematician, though keenly interested in physics and mathematical economics, and have held academic posts at the University of Buckingham (19751989), the University of Waikato (198998), and the University of Canterbury (19992015).
 I retired from the last-named as Emeritus Professor in April 2015.

 My main research interest lies in constructive analysis, topology, and logic; I've also published a book and several papers in mathematical (micro)economics.